How Much Do Divorce Solicitors Cost?

-At Co-op Legal Services our fixed fee divorce costs £600 and includes a Divorce Solicitor to take you through the usual steps to get a divorce in England and Wales (cost includes VAT).
+At Co-op Legal Services we offer fixed fee divorce which includes a Divorce Solicitor to take you through the usual steps to get a divorce in England and Wales.
+For up to date pricing on how much divorce costs with Co-op Legal Services, see our fixed fee divorce page.

 We offer fixed fees for some divorce services such as applying to the Court for a Financial Order to cut the financial ties between the couple.
-If and when additional divorce case work is required our Divorce Solicitors offer a fixed hourly rate from £210 per hour (including VAT).
+If and when additional divorce case work is required our Divorce Solicitors offer a fixed hourly rate.

 Once we have provided you with a written quote for the agreed work to be done on your divorce, that price will not change.